-Your pupils will learn how to break down a problem into smaller parts in order to ease the process of finding a solution.
+Students will learn how to break down a problem into smaller parts in order to ease the process of finding a solution.

-Generalisation (Pattern Recognition)
+Generalization (Pattern Recognition)

-Your pupils will practice recognising the parts of a task that are known or that have been seen somewhere else.
+Students will practice recognizing the parts of a task that are known or have been seen somewhere else.